rigoneri/syte/README.md

 6. Inside the `nav` tag change the **twitter-link** href to point to your twitter profile, if you don't have twitter just remove that whole line.
 7. Inside the `nav` tag change the **github-link** href to point to your GitHub profile, if you don't have GitHub just remove that whole line.
 8. Inside the `nav` tag change the **dribbble-link** href to point to your Dribbble profile, if you don't have Dribbble just remove that whole line.
+8. Inside the `nav` tag change the **steam-link** href to point to your Steam community profile, if you don't have Steam just remove that whole line.
 9. Inside the `nav` tag change the **contact-link** href to point to your email address.
 10. Under `class="mobile-nav"` div change the **h3** link text to have your domain name or your name.